jaimerusso/cf_ai_tbot_lite/README.md

 A specialized interface showcasing a "lite" version of my **tbot** thesis project.
 This full-stack application was built and deployed entirely on Cloudflare's ecosystem, leveraging Workers AI for document ingestion and conversational dialogue.

 **Live Demo:** [https://cf-ai-tbot-lite.pages.dev/home](https://cf-ai-tbot-lite.pages.dev/home)
-> ⚡ The app runs faster locally due to Cloudflare Workers cold starts on the hosted version.
+> ⚡ The app runs faster locally.

 ---